digitallawyer/openlegaldictionary/_definitions/respond.md

 ---
 title: Respond
 permalink: "/definitions/respond.html"
 body: 1.
-To make or file an an-swer to a hill, libel, or appeal, ln the charac-ter of a respondent, (q. v
+To make or file an an-swer to a hill, libel, or appeal, in the charac-ter of a respondent, (q. v
 published_at: '2018-07-07'
 layout: post